 Cyber or online relationship addicts are deeply involved with finding and maintaining relationships online, often forgetting and neglecting real-life family and friends.
 Typically online relationships are formed in chat rooms or different social networking sites but can occur anywhere one can interact with people online.
 Often people who pursue online relationships do so while concealing their real identity and appearance; this modern phenomena led to the creation of the term “catfish.”

 After being consumed by an online social life and persona, a person may be left with limited social skills and unrealistic expectations concerning in-person interactions.
 Many times, this leads to an inability to make real-world connections, in turn, making them more dependent on their cyber relationships.
-Counseling or therapy may be required to treat this addiction and ensure lasting behavioral changes.
+Counseling or therapy is typically required to treat this addiction and ensure lasting behavioral changes.

 Compulsive Information Seeking

 The internet provides users with a wealth of data and knowledge.
 For some, the opportunity to find information so easily has turned into an uncontrollable urge to gather and organize data.
 In some cases information-seeking is a manifestation of pre-existing, obsessive-compulsive tendencies.
 Commonly, compulsive information-seeking can also reduce work productivity and potentially lead to job termination.
 Depending on the severity of the addiction, treatment options can range from different therapy modalities — which target changing compulsive behavior and developing coping strategies — to medication.